The Importance of a Wedding Reception Timeline

 by Michael Saulpaugh

-You want to know the secret to a great wedding reception?
+Do you want to know the secret to a great wedding reception?
 The timeline.
-After months of planning, couples often forget to think about it and more so than any other detail you consider for your wedding, a reception timeline has the power to make or break a great party.
+After months of planning, couples often forget to think about it, and more so than any other detail you consider for your wedding, a reception timeline has the power to make or break a great party.

 Ask yourself, “What’s going to give my party the best flow?”
-You want to order and structure formalities in a way that commands attention but also gives your guests a chance to breath and enjoy themselves.
-As I always say, there are two parties happening at your wedding: The one you’re having and the one your guests are having.
+You want to order and structure formalities in a way that commands attention but also gives your guests a chance to breathe and enjoy themselves.
+As I always say, two parties are happening at your wedding: The one you’re having and the one your guests are having.
 Details that are crucial to you, they won’t notice and vice-versa.
 Is it super important to them that you stop a dance set in the third hour so your friends from 8th grade can do a choreographed number?
 Probably not.
-Avoid over complicating things and allow enough casual laid back dance time for your guests to set a party-agenda and apply their own imprint on the day.
+Avoid overcomplicating things and allow enough casual, laid back dance time for your guests to set a party-agenda and apply their imprint on the day.
 We promise if you do this, they’ll be talking about your wedding for years to come.

 7:00-7:10 Guest Walk In

-Your reception room opens and guests are greeted by your chosen entertainers.
+Your reception room opens, and your chosen entertainers greet guests.

 7:10-7:30 Intros & Dancing